Hello! My name is Kozue.

 I pick up the features for you who are visiting TDG for the first time.

-- All the Essentials, All the Attractions – TDG is very practical because it is written from the viewpoint of travelers, not travel industry people nor government’s tourism bureaus.
+- All the Essentials, All the Attractions – TDG is very practical because it is written from the viewpoint of travelers, not travel industry workers nor government’s tourism bureaus.
 And not just practical.
 I write sightseeing guides that are exciting to read.
 You’ll never miss anything to travel in Tokyo!

-- The Easiest Maps & The Quickest Hotel Booking – Many international travelers say that it is quite challenging to plan a trip to Tokyo because this massive city is so complicated.
+- The Easiest Maps & The Quickest Hotel Booking – Many international travelers say it is very challenging to plan a trip to Tokyo because this massive city is so complicated.
 I started to TDG to solve this problem.
 You can find a hotel that really suits you.
 You’ll never get lost in the maze of trains as former travelers did!

 - Insider’s Travel Tips Available Only on Tokyo Direct Guide – I wrote the articles simply as a Tokyo local.
 The contents are highly originated and you’ll never find similar things anywhere on the web.
 Tokyo Direct Guide is completely independent from travel agencies looking for customers and government’s offices promoting tourism, which enables me to make such a unique site.
 I’ve received many thanks from real travelers who traveled with TDG!